Was it medical negligence, or just one of those things?

 • This field is for validation purposes and should be left unchanged.

-Why Choose Patient Claim Line for your Finger Amputation claim?
+Why Choose Patient Claim Line for your Finger Amputation Claim?

 Not just lawyers — medical negligence experts

-Patient Claim Line was established in 2014 and consists of a team of medical lawyers specialising in medical negligence and misdiagnosis claims.
+Patient Claim Line was established in 2014 and consists of a team of medical lawyers specialising in cancer negligence and general medical negligence claims.

-At Patient Claim Line we have more than 100 solicitors with combined experience of over 400 years and they will work on your behalf to achieve the best result possible for you.
+At Patient Claim Line we have more than 100 solicitors with a combined experience of over 400 years and they will work on your behalf to achieve the best result possible for you.

 It's not enough to use a solicitor who sometimes covers medical negligence.
 You need someone who knows this area through and through.
 That is what the solicitors here at Patient Claim Line do.
 They deal exclusively in this area of law and are experts in the field.